markusmoenig/Eldiron/docs/docs/creator/actions.md

 * `curve_mode`: `Line` or `Arc`.
 * `curve_amount`: curve strength.
 Positive and negative values bend the arc in opposite directions.

-### Toggle Editing Geometry
+### Toggle Grid

+*Shortcut: Ctrl/Cmd + T*

-Toggle the editor geometry overlay on or off.
-This affects the editor viewport and does not change project geometry.
+Toggle the construction grid in both 2D and 3D editor views.
+Editing geometry, selection handles, and surface guides remain visible when the grid is hidden.
+This is an editor-view preference and does not change project geometry.

 Options: none.